 You do not need to add all your sites at once - you can come back later and add more sites as needed.

 Next you should add some investigator accounts for each site so that randomisations can be performed by the sites.
 You do this through the user manager.

-If your trial has a code list and/or rescue list you should update the list to reflect the availability of treatment kits at each site.
+If your trial has a code list you should update the list to reflect the availability of treatment kits at each site.
 Randomisation cannot occur if there are no codes available at a site.